-Rothman came to Goldwyn in 1989 from Columbia Pictures where he had been Executive Vice President, working for David Putnam and Dawn Steel.
-Before joining Columbia, Rothman was a partner at the New York entertainment law firm of Frankfurt, Kurnit, Klein and Selz where he represented numerous major industry figures in all arts-related fields including publishing, theatre, film, television, music, dance and photography, along with many independent filmmakers such as Spike Lee and Jim Jarmusch.
+Rothman came to Goldwyn in 1989 from Columbia Pictures where he was Executive Vice President, working for David Puttnam and Dawn Steele.
+Before joining Columbia, Rothman was a partner at the New York entertainment law firm Frankfurt, Kurnit, Klein and Selz where he represented major industry figures in all arts-related fields including publishing, theatre, film, television, music, dance and photography, including many independent filmmakers such as Spike Lee and Jim Jarmusch.
 In 1986, he co-produced Robert Frank’s Candy Mountain and Jarmusch’s Down By Law, which was selected for the Cannes Film Festival.

-Rothman graduated from Brown University in 1976, with Honors in English and American Literature, Magna Cum Laude, Phi Beta Kappa, and was an All New England selection in Division I Lacrosse.
-In 1980 he graduated from Columbia Law School, as a two-time James Kent Scholar, the school’s highest academic distinction.
+He graduated from Brown University in 1976, with Honors in English and American Literature, Magna Cum Laude, Phi Beta Kappa, and was an All New England selection in Division I Lacrosse.
+In 1980 he graduated from Columbia Law School as a two-time James Kent Scholar — the school’s highest academic honor.

-Among his many awards and distinctions are lifetime achievement recognitions from the IFP, the world’s leading independent film organization, the Academy of Science Fiction, Fantasy & Horror Films and the Israeli Film Festival.
-He has received showman of the year awards from Variety and the Publicist Guild and been named one of the 50 smartest people in Hollywood by Entertainment Weekly.
-Columbia University honored him with the Arthur B. Krim Award for outstanding leadership in entertainment, and he was recently given the Corwin Award for Human Relations from the American Jewish Committee.
-He is a longstanding member of the Academy of Motion Picture Arts and Sciences.
+Among Rothman’s many awards and distinctions are lifetime achievement recognitions from the Producers Guild of America, the IFP East, and the Academy of Science Fiction Films.
+He has received showman of the year awards from Variety and the Publicist Guild.
+Columbia University honored him with the Arthur B. Krim Award for outstanding leadership in entertainment, and he was presented with the Corwin Award for Human Relations from the American Jewish Committee.

-In December of 2013, President Obama announced his intention to nominate Rothman to a six year term on the National Council on the Arts, subject to confirmation by the Senate.
+In 2015, President Obama appointed, and the Senate confirmed, Rothman to the National Council on the Arts.
 The Council advises on the National Endowment for the Arts’ policies and programs and makes recommendations on grant applications.

-Rothman has been married for almost 25 years to Jessica Harper, a multitalented actress (Stardust Memories, Suspiria, Phantom of the Paradise, My Favorite Year, Minority Report), singer/songwriter (Nora’s Room) and author (The Crabby Cook, and numerous children’s books).
+Rothman is married to Jessica Harper, a multitalented actress (Stardust Memories, Suspiria, Phantom of the Paradise, My Favorite Year, Minority Report, See), singer/songwriter (Nora’s Room) and author (The Crabby Cook, and numerous children’s books).
 They have two daughters.
-A sports enthusiast, having coached AYSO soccer for many years, he continues to ski, play tennis, golf (badly) and at least show up to a weekly basketball game.
+As a sports enthusiast, he continues to ski, play tennis, golf (badly) and at least show up to a weekly basketball game.
 He grew up in Baltimore and remains a passionate devotee of the city’s particular charms.
-He calls people “Hun,” roots for the Os and the Ravens, and believes lacrosse is the coolest sport on earth.
-Indeed, in 2013, the Brown University Coaching Chair in Lacrosse was named in his honor, proving finally what Jessica said about his playing career: “the older you get, the better you were.”
+He calls people “hun,” roots for the O’s and the Ravens, and believes lacrosse is the coolest sport on earth.
+Indeed, in 2013, the Brown University Coaching Chair in lacrosse was named in his honor, proving finally what Jessica said about his playing career: “the older you get, the better you were.”